frosato-dev/react-sketch-book/README.md

   }
 }
 ```
-the `-p` or `--path` argument is the path of your project folder relative to your node_modules directory where sketchbook is setup.
+The `-p` or `--path` argument is the path of your project folder relative to your node_modules directory where react-sketch-book is setup.

 ### Write your sketch files